JuliaClimate/ClimateTools.jl/docs/src/interface.md

 ## Exporting

-Exporting a `ClimGrid` to disk to a netCDF format can be done with the `write` functiond.
+Exporting a `ClimGrid` to disk to a netCDF format can be done with the `write` function.

 ```julia
 write(C::ClimGrid, filename::String)